Premier League game, other soccer in Europe off due to storm - WHIZ News

 Storm Ciara, named by the Met Office national weather agency, was expected to bring winds up to 90 mph (129 kph) as well as heavy rains.
 The British agency has issued 22 emergency flood warnings and 149 flood watch alerts.

-The storm has led to soccer games in Belgium, Germany and the Netherlands also being postponed.

-German title challenger Borussia Mönchengladbach’s game against Cologne has been called off.
+German title challenger Borussia Mönchengladbach’s game against Cologne was also called off.
 Gladbach said that the game itself would likely not have been affected but that fans could face a dangerous journey home.

-There was no word of the storm affecting Sunday’s other Bundesliga game between league leader Bayern Munich and Leipzig.
+Sunday’s other Bundesliga game between league leader Bayern Munich and Leipzig was expected to go ahead.
+Munich’s location in the south of Germany is further from the storm’s expected path.

 Both of Sunday’s top-tier league games in the Netherlands were called off, including Ajax’s visit to Utrecht, along with amateur games at all levels.
 The Dutch soccer federation said “the safety of supporters and players cannot be guaranteed” amid the storm.